graviton-browser/graviton-browser/website/source/command-line.rst

 A big part of Graviton is "instant on" streaming apps, which keep themselves fully up to date.
 This capability is just as useful for command line apps as it is for GUI apps.
-All major operating systems have command line package managers
-now: Linux paved the way with tools like apt-get and yum, macOS has brew, Windows has chocolately.
+All major operating systems have command line package managers now.
+Linux paved the way with tools like apt-get and yum, macOS has brew, Windows has chocolately.

-Unfortunately it's tough to write cross platform command line apps.
+Unfortunately, it sucks to write cross platform CLI apps.
 Java apps are ugly from the command line as you must set up the classpath manually, and prefix commands with "java -jar programname.jar" which is unnatural.
 And that doesn't help you keep them up to date, or manage dependencies.
 On the other hand, few other platforms have robust operating system abstractions (e.g. Go isn't that great on Windows).
-If you want to distribute a cross platform command line tool you're pretty much restricted to Python and pip, which isn't ideal for more complex apps where static typing or high performance is desirable.
+If you want to distribute a cross platform command line tool you're pretty much restricted to Python and pip: it's fragile and isn't ideal for more complex apps where static typing or high performance is desirable.

+Finally, many tools make assumptions that aren't valid on Windows, e.g. by using ANSI terminal escapes.

 Graviton can move into this niche if it has great support for command line tools.